mozilla/i18n-abide/docs/USAGE.md

 ## Debugging

-If code is evaluated in node.js (server-side) then node-gettext is providing the string translation.
-Strings are from the messages.mo files under the locale directory.
-MO files are binary, compiled from the PO files.
+If code is evaluated in node.js (server-side) then translation is provided from the `i18n/{locale}/messages.json` file which contains the translation.
+These JSON files come from PO files.

-If code is evaluated on the client-side, then resources/static/shared/gettext.js is in the house... strings are from resources/static/i18n JSON files.
+If code is evaluated on the client-side, then `static/gettext.js` is in the house... strings are `i18n/{locale}/client.json` files.

 If code is evaluated in your head, then clearly we are post-singularity.
 Why are you still using gettext?

+You can change `i18n` in the above to examples by setting the `translation_directory` in your options to i18n-abide.
+If you do server side and client side strings, it is recommended that you put your translation_directory under a web accessible directory like `static`.

 Use the eo locale for development and debugging.
 It is auto-translated with: for catalog in messages client; do